andy192700/psdoframework/Documentation/DependencyInjection.md

 - Observe Processes that have completed already, this allows developers to ensure certain Processes can only execute if other specified Processes have executed already.

 The `IContext` feature is described in detail [here](./ProcessContext.md) and the Advanced Process samples within the sample project demonstrate it's advance usage.

-### IServiceContainer
-The driving `IServiceContainer` can also be injected into a Process, which allows developers to register PowerShell classes defined in Modules, once registered they can be called upon immediately OR they can forfill required dependencies for subsequent Processes.

-See how the [advanced example](../Sample/SampleProject/Processes/Advanced/Registrations.ps1) registers classes from Modules which are later dialed in other Processes, for example [see](../Sample/SampleProject/Processes/Advanced/DeleteFile.ps1) where the `DeletePersonsFile` is picked up after being registered in a prior Process.

 ### ILogger
 There is a built in Logger which is useful for writing information out via the CLI, it is governed by the interface [DoFramework.Logging.ILogger](../src/DoFramework/DoFramework/Logging/ILogger.cs).